tpfleck/CenterMarker/README.md

 - Set alpha via slider or number box.
 - Pick a color from the swatch.
 - Choose marker style (plus, x, dot •, asterisk *).
-- Choose when to show the marker: Always, In Combat, or Not in Combat.
+- Choose when to show the marker: Always, In Combat, Not in Combat, In Instance, or Not in Instance.
 - Adjust feet Y-offset to nudge the marker vertically from center.
 - Enable auto combat logging from the **Cool Stuff** tab if you want `/combatlog` handled automatically in group content.